 5. Earlier Pregnancies

-6. Amniotic Fluid
+6. The Amount of Amniotic Fluid

-7. A Baby’s Size
+7. Your Baby’s Size

 |Pregnancy Week||Belly Size|